ryanatkn/gro/src/docs/test.md

 - double underscore `test__` prefix
 - opening and closing tags `/* test__imported_thing */` around each suite
+- name each suite according to what it's testing, as much as makes sense

 We recommend copy/pasting test files to avoid tedium.